 A deposit equivalent to one night's lodging or 50% of the total reservation, whichever is greater, is required at time of booking.
 Balance is due 14 days prior to arrival.

-Cancellations: 90% of the booking deposit will be refunded if notice of cancellation is given at least 14 days prior to arrival date.
+Cancellations: 85% of the reservation amount will be refunded if notice of cancellation is given at least 14 days prior to arrival date.

 History was made in 1959 when Alaska became a State.
 In that same year, Don Devore's family joined with a hardy group of like-minded Michigan adventurers that trekked over the rugged and historic Alcan (Alaska-Canada Highway) in a "motorized wagon train" to homestead land in Alaska.
 The Devore family (mom, dad and 5 kids) staked out land five miles north of Talkeetna at Mile Post 232 on the Alaska Railroad.
 The group became known as the Alaska 59ers and were considered modern-day Alaska pioneers setting out to conquer the Alaska wilderness.

 In 1959, Talkeetna was a remote fishing village with no road access.
 It catered to local Alaska homesteaders, gold miners, trappers and railroad line crews.
 In those years, the amenities of the village were few.
 There was no water and sewer, no paved streets or street lights.
 There was one small general store (Naggley's) which carried only the basic groceries and merchandise.
 The electric power (which was limited and sporadic) was provided by a diesel generator operated by Myron Stevens.